Table of Contents

 When the parties do not designate the law applicable to the contract, a judicial organ will use certain criteria to place the contract in the scope of a legal system.
 Thus, it will proceed to the objective location of the contract and the contract is to be awarded the law of the state with which it is most closely connected to.
 In the case of contracts it was established that the state law with which the contract is most closely connected is represented by the concept of characteristic performance of the borrower.

+The experts at our Romanian law firm can give you more details on the laws that apply to contracts according to where they were signed and enforced.
 If the state law with which the contract has the closest connection to can not be determined, Regulation no. 593/2008 (ROMA I) establishes the law applicable to each type of contract; the law appeared to be, in every case, the law of the country where the debtor of the characteristic performance has his habitual residence.

 If you are in the position of not knowing the law applicable to a contract under private international law provisions, see the list of lawyers within the law firm Darie, Manea & associates that will ensure skilled legal advice and representation before competent authorities in the case that you wisht to addressing a judicial organ in order to determine the applicable law.
-Do not hesitate to contact us!
+Do not hesitate to contact our Romanian lawyers!